gramcracker40/GreenWatch/README.md

 ## User Interface

-In [UserInterface](https://github.com/gramcracker40/GreenWatch/tree/main/UserInterface) folder includes the code and images related to the User Interface.
+The [UserInterface](https://github.com/gramcracker40/GreenWatch/tree/main/UserInterface) folder includes all of the static html files, the javascript files that manipulate DOM to create dynamic html files, and the css files that style the login page.
+There are also javascript utility scripts that include functions that are repeatedly used accross multiple files.
+The javascript files making the API fetch requests are also stored within the [UserInterface](https://github.com/gramcracker40/GreenWatch/tree/main/UserInterface) folder.

 ## Backend